Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/scpi/fastMode/Readme.md

 # Fast Mode Example
 This command line sample demonstrates how to query fast measurement stream of Thorlabs Power Meter.
 Fast mode allows to fetch all measurement results of the meter as constant data stream.
+### fastMode.py
+This example uses the anyvisa library.
+### fastMode_pyvisa.py
+This example uses the Pyvisa library.
+Switch driver to VISA.

 # Details